 That’s it.
 Don’t you love how simple it is?

-Wash shishito peppers and dry them with a towel.
-Put them whole on a baking sheet, careful to not make them overlap each other.
+Wash shishito peppers and pat dry with a towel.
+Put them whole on a baking sheet, placing them in a single layer.

 Pour olive oil on top and then sprinkle with salt.
-Using a spoon or spatula, stir the peppers to completely coat them with oil.
+Stir the peppers to completely coat them with oil.

 Remove from oven and allow to cool down for a few minutes before serving.
-Enjoy these delicious roasted shishito peppers as a side dish or snack!
+Enjoy and be amazed by how good they are!

 Are shishito peppers hot?